Does Epilepsy Action have a position statement on genetics research and testing in epilepsy?

 Who decides which research Epilepsy Action funds?

-Applications for postgraduate student bursaries are scored by appropriate members of our Scientific Awards Panel.
+Applications for funding are scored by appropriate members of our Scientific Awards Panel.
 This is is an independent group of academic and clinical professionals with specific expertise.
 (This is peer-review.)
 Applications are also scored by members of our network of research volunteers.
 These are people who have epilepsy, or have a personal connection to epilepsy.
 (This is lay review.)
 Members of our Research Committee consider the scores and make the final decisions about offering the awards.

 How much does Epilepsy Action spend on research?